Police van plows into protesters outside US Embassy in Manila

 Story highlights

-- Protest organizer says 10 people were injured in clashes outside US Embassy
+- 12 people injured in clashes outside US Embassy

 - Activists were protesting against US ties, during President Duterte's trip to China